 We didn’t have a deep freeze or a fridge, we had a safe hanging on the tree that no flies could get into.
 We used to have cream cans – the empty cream can was full of flour for the baking, for cooking your own bread.
 Gosh, I was only young when I learnt to bake all sorts of different styles of bread.
 The butter was kept in the flour, because it would never melt.
 It didn’t matter how hot the weather was out there, it wouldn’t melt that butter.

-I could quite easily survive if power cut for a long, long.
+I could quite easily survive if power cut for a long time.
 Because of that ability to live in the relationship between humankind, the bush, and the water, which holds a memory.
 For example, when the yellow kōwhai tree is in flower, it is a message to us that any seafood under the water that has a roe that is yellow is ready for harvest.
 When the red pōhutukawa is in flower, the koura, the crayfish, is ready for harvest.
 So, there’s a relationship between the bush, the sea and the environment.
 The maramataka has it all.
 If you don’t understand that relationship, you won’t survive very long.
 You would probably starve.

 I had a very chequered school career as you can imagine.
 Nothing about school reflected any of the values I was raised with.
 Nothing, nothing, nothing.
 I found that hard to come to terms with.
 My grandmother massaged te reo into me.
 I don’t ever remember learning it.
 School did the opposite.
 It bashed you over the head.